PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_lr.md

 ## Specifying parameters

 Now let's declare all the parameters we mentioned __before__ any usage of them (here, before the `reaction rules` section).
 BNG is unitless.
 For simplicity, we will use the number of molecule per cell for all cellular components.
 The reaction rates are conventionally in the unit of M/s.

 Because of the molecules/cell and the M/s units, we need to do some unit conversion here (when calculating the ligand-receptor binding by hand in the main text, we already did unit conversion for you).
-The volume of *E. coli* is approximately 1µm^3, so our molecule counts are of unit num_molecule/µm^3.
-One mole of molecule is approximately 6.02 * 10^23 molecules (Avogadro's number), so the unit M is approximately 6.02 * 10^23 molecules/L, which is about 6.02 * 10^8 molecules/µm^3.
-We record this as NaV.
-For bimolecular reactions, the rate constant should have unit (M^-1)(s^-1), and we devide NaV to convert to ((molecules/µm^3)^-1)(s^-1).
-For monomolecular reactions, the rate constant have unit (s^-1), so no unit conversion is required.
+The volume of *E. coli* is approximately 1µm<sup>3</sup>, so our molecule counts are of unit num_molecule/µm^<sup>3</sup>.
+One mole of molecule is approximately 6.02 * 10<sup>32</sup> molecules (Avogadro's number), so the unit M is approximately 6.02 * 10<sup>23</sup> molecules/L, or 6.02 * 10<sup>8</sup> molecules/µm<sup>3</sup>.
+We record this as `NaV`.
+For bimolecular reactions, the rate constant should have unit M<sup>-1</sup>s<sup>-1</sup>, and we devide with NaV to convert to (molecules/µm<sup>3</sup>)<sup>-1</sup>)s<sup>-1</sup>.
+For monomolecular reactions, the rate constant have unit s<sup>-1</sup>, so no unit conversion is required.

 Although the specific numbers of cellular components vary among each bacterium, the components in chemotaxis pathway follows a relatively constant ratio.
-For all the simulations in this set of tutorials, we assign the initial number for each molecule and reaction rates by first deciding a reasonable range based on *in vivo* quantities [^Li2004][^Spiro1997][^Stock1991] and then tuning to fit the model.
+For all the simulations in this module, we assign the initial number for each molecule and reaction rates by first deciding a reasonable range based on *in vivo* quantities [^Li2004][^Spiro1997][^Stock1991] and then tuning to fit the model.

 	begin parameters
 		NaV 6.02e8    #Unit conversion M -> #/µm^3